FLATHEAD CLASSIC Sled Dog Race

 j) Saw or Axe capable of cutting/clearing downed trees/obstructions in trail

-k) One day’s rations for musher and competing team
+k) One day’s rations for musher and team

 l) Any promotional material provided by the race, i.e. sled banner

-3. The Race Veterinarians are consulting specialists for the race.
+The Race Veterinarians are consulting specialists for the race.
 They will be available throughout the race for consultations, first aid and major medical situations.
-Their recommendations to disallow an entry, remove a dog or team from the race or delay a team at the checkpoint will go directly to the Race Marshall, who will then make the final decision.
+Their recommendations to disallow an entry, remove a dog or team from the race will go directly to the Race Marshal, who will then make the final decision.

-2. Common sense and good sportsmanship shall prevail.
-If the Race Marshall determines that the conduct of the musher or crew is detrimental to the sport or to the Flathead Classic sled dog race, the team may be disqualified.
+Common sense and good sportsmanship shall prevail.
+If the Race Marshal determines that the conduct of the musher or crew is detrimental to the sport or to the Flathead Classic Sled Dog Race, the team may be disqualified.
 This includes negative comments made in the presence of the public or the media.
 It is expected that complaints or criticisms will be directed privately to race officials.
 In the event that agreement cannot be reached readily, a protest should be filed (see c(1-4) below).

-6. If a musher withdraws from the race before completing the entire course, he/she must return race property to a Race Marshall and check out with the Race Marshall before leaving the race site.
+If a musher withdraws from the race before completing the entire course, he/she must return race property to a Race Marshal and check out with the Race Marshal before leaving the race site.

 C. PROTEST AND HEARING

-3. Protests must be submitted directly to a Race Official (Race Marshall, Assistant Race Marshall, Veterinarian or Race Coordinator) and shall not be discussed with spectators, media representatives or the general public prior to a decision being handed down.
+Protests must be submitted directly to a Race Official (Race Marshal, Assistant Race Marshal, Veterinarian or Race Coordinator) and shall not be discussed with spectators, media representatives or the general public prior to a decision being handed down.

 SECTION III--THE RACE

-b) All mushers and dogs may be required to take part in ceremonial festivities and
+All mushers and dogs may be required to take part in ceremonial festivities and functions.

-a) Teams will start Saturday’s leg in 2 to 5 minute-minute intervals depending on class in the order determined at the musher meeting.
+Teams will start Saturday’s leg in 2 to 3 minute-minute intervals depending on class in the order determined at the musher meeting.

-b) Teams will start Sunday’s leg in 2 to 5 minute intervals in the reverse order of Saturday’s finish times.
+Teams will start Sunday’s leg in 2 to 3 minute intervals in the reverse order of Saturday’s finish times.

-1. The nose of the lead dog crossing the finish line signals a team’s official finish.
+The official timing unit provided by “Competitive Timing” crossing the finish line signals a team’s official finish.
 In the event that the musher is not with the team when it finishes, the finish time will be officially recorded when the musher crosses the line after the team.

-2. Mushers must make a sincere effort to continue in the race in a timely manner or they will be disqualified.
-All teams in the 6, 8 & 12 dog class must finish within 4 hours of the fastest team in their class on Saturday in order to compete on Sunday.
+Mushers must make a sincere effort to continue in the race in a timely manner or they will be disqualified.
 All teams in the skijoring, bikejoring, 2 & 4 dog classes must finish within 1 hour of the fastest team on Saturday in order to compete on Sunday.